 depending on the cookie.
 You can delete permanent cookies independently via your browser settings.

-Based on the purposes described, the legal basis for the processing of personal data using cookies is Art.
+- Legal basis and storage period - Based on the purposes described, the legal basis for the processing of personal data using cookies is Art.
 6

 (1) lit. f) DS-GVO.
 If you have given us your consent to the use of cookies on the basis of a notice